i0Ek3/mac-setup/Tmux/README.md

 # Tmux

-Tmux is really awesome reuse tools for developers and others.
+Tmux is really awesome reuse tool for developers and others.
 ```Shell
 $ brew install tmux
 ```